Isuzu Trek Owners Infoletter #25

 While traveling on Vancouver Island in British Columbia this summer our Trek developed a coolant leak.
 The leak appeared on the right side of the radiator where the bottom of the fan shroud touches the bottom radiator pan.
 Looking from the top down through the radiator fan blades I could see liquid along the bottom of the radiator core.
 A local radiator repair shop in BC did a pressure test and reported the leak was along the seam where the bottom plate of radiator core solders to the lower pan of the radiator.
 The strange thing is I had signs of a slight leak in the same area two years ago and it somehow healed itself.

-I knew my radiator hoses were more than 15 years old and were on my replacement “to do” list when I got home from this trip.
+I knew my radiator hoses were more than 15 years old and were on my replacement to do list when I got home from this trip.
 We were unable to locate a complete set of replacement hoses in the Vancouver, BC, area so we elected to drive the coach to FMI (Fleet Maintenance Incorporated) in Portland, Oregon.
 They had all the parts in stock along with a lot of experience with the Isuzu Trek motorhomes.
 (As most of you know FMI sold the Isuzu chassis to Safari to make the Isuzu Treks).

 With the radiator out for repair I decided it would be a good time to replace the water pump as a preventative maintenance item since we have over 213,000 miles on the coach.
 It is a lot easier and cheaper to do repairs on the front of the engine with the radiator out.
 While working in the area the technician noticed the forward crankshaft seal was leaking so it was replaced – again, easy access.
 When the forward pulley that incorporates the dynamic dampener was pulled for the seal replacement it was obvious there was a developing problem with the dampener (rubber was extruding from the gap at the back face of the dampener).
 It was replaced – here again, preventative maintenance before it could do some serious damage to components at the front of the engine.